top of page

 When I began my teaching career at the age of fifteen, I was drawn towards instructors who intertwined insightful knowledge of dance with creative imagery.
 This is what I strive to provide my students: an intellectual understanding of the body balanced with creative freedom of the mind.
 As I continued to develop my teaching practice, a more profound understanding of dance grew into what guides me today: The joys of moving are a human right that everyone is entitled to explore, no matter one’s age, physicality or previous experience.

 When my students’ eyes light up with the same passion I feel when I am dancing, I know I am accomplishing my goals.
 While every student may not become a professional dancer, my students are successful when they have enough confidence in themselves to assert to the world that they are a dancer.
-There is immense satisfaction in my work as an educator when I see my students’ confidence build and they start branching out to more dance genres.
+There is immense satisfaction in my work as an educator when I see my students’ confidence build, and they start branching out to more dance genres.
 To sum up my teaching philosophy, Albert Einstein said it best: “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”

 bottom of page